rossprogram/rossprogram.github.io/students/to-apply.md

 <p>All arrangements are handled directly by the company <em>Renascentia Hall International</em>.</p>
 <h2>Financial Information</h2>
 <p>The fee to attend the 2019 Ross Program in Ohio is $5000, while the fee for <a href="http://www.rossmathasia.org/luosi2/index.php?lang=en" target="_blank" rel="noopener">Ross/Asia</a> is 35,000 RMB.
 Those fees cover room, board, and all instructional expenses.</p>
-<p>The Ross Program endeavors to provide enough financial support to enable every accepted student to join us.
-If you have been accepted to the Ross Program and need financial assistance in order to attend, please ask your parent or guardian to contact us at <span style="line-height: 1.5em;"><a href="mailto:ross@math.osu.edu">ross@math.osu.edu</a></span><span style="line-height: 1.5em;">.
+<p><b>Scholarships.</b> The Ross Program endeavors to provide enough financial support to enable every accepted student to attend.
+If you have been accepted to the Ross Program and need financial assistance in order to join us, please ask your parent or guardian to contact us at <span style="line-height: 1.5em;"><a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a></span><span style="line-height: 1.5em;">.
 We will reply with details on how to apply for scholarship support.</span></p>
 <h2>Commitment to Nondiscrimination</h2>
 <p>The Ross Program does not discriminate on the basis of gender, gender identity, gender expression, sexual orientation, race, creed, color, national origin, ethnic origin, disability, or marital status in its admissions, educational programming, financial aid, employment practices, or other activities.</p>